LiamRiddell/MJML.NET/README.md

   IMjmlParser mjmlParser = new MjmlParser(defaultOptions);

   // Or 2.
-Override document
-  MjmlParserOptions options = new MjmlParserOptions() {
+Override at per-document parsing MjmlParserOptions options = new MjmlParserOptions() {
     Minify = true;
     Prettify = false;